OCA/connector-salesforce/connector_salesforce/README.rst

 Configure Import Export with Salesforce
 ---------------------------------------

-Now your backend is set and open in the `Import/Export Configuration` pane
+Now your backend is set and open in the `Import/Export Configuration` panel

 Products Synchronisation
 ************************